joeshirey/JSRepoAnalysis/README.md

 # Code Quality Analyzer

-This tool analyzes a local codebase of Javascript, Typescript, Python, Java, Go, Rust, Ruby, C#, C++, and PHP files, performs an AI-powered quality evaluation, and stores the results in a Firestore database.
+This tool analyzes a local codebase of Javascript, Python, Java, Go, Rust, Ruby, C#, C++, and PHP files, performs an AI-powered quality evaluation, and stores the results in a BigQuery table.

 ## Documentation